 Samburu

-Andy and Jamie will be your guides throughout, leading from the front and sharing decades of combined experience and an intimate knowledge of Samburu that allows us to anticipate behaviour, work the light, and be in the right place when moments unfold naturally.
+Andy and Jamie will be your guides throughout, leading from the front and sharing decades of combined experience and an intimate knowledge of Samburu that allows them to anticipate behaviour, work the light, and be in the right place when moments unfold naturally.
 Whether you come primarily to photograph or simply to experience wildlife at its best, this is a journey built around time, understanding, and one that leaves you with lasting memories of one of Kenya’s most special places.

 Samburu National Park

-Samburu is one of the best places in Kenya to see huge breeding herds of elephants; in the late mornings and afternoons they travel down from from the cooler hills to the main river to wash and feed on the vegetation rich riverbanks.
+Samburu is one of the best places in Kenya to see huge breeding herds of elephants; in the late mornings and afternoons elephants travel down from from the cooler hills to the main river to wash and feed on the vegetation rich riverbanks.
 Travelling in large groups of various ages they are a pleasure to spend time with and we will spend a lot of time with them!
 This is largely because, unlike other populations, they witness very little human elephant conflict, which means that they are peaceful and relaxed around vehicles.
 Sometimes they come so close you can hear them breathing next to you!
-Of course whilst the elephants are the main attraction of Samburu they are backed up by frequent leopard and cheetah sightings plus rarities like Aardwolf, African Wildcat, Grevy’s Zebra, Somali Ostrich, Reticulated Giraffe and incredible bird life.
+Of course whilst the elephants are the main attraction of Samburu they are backed up by frequent leopard and cheetah sightings, plus rarities like Aardwolf, African Wildcat, Grevy’s Zebra, Somali Ostrich, Reticulated Giraffe and incredible bird life.
 It’s an awesome park to photograph in as it’s so beautiful, for us it’s our home park and we know it so well which of course gives our trips the edge.

 A special place for elephants